NirupamYashas/DOSP_Project1_BitcoinMining/README.md

 <img width="1438" alt="6 leading zeroes and 2 workers" src="https://user-images.githubusercontent.com/48962308/192126342-19974a04-26f7-4265-aeee-338aa9e729df.png">

 ## 5. The largest number of working machines you were able to run your code with.

+##### We Executed our program on 4 machines, and we managed to get access from all of them.
+We also managed to make server client connection work in all the combinations possible.

+- Apple M1 Pro chip: 10-core CPU with 8 performance cores and 2 efficiency cores
+- Apple M1 chip:  8-core CPU with 4 performance cores and 4 efficiency cores
+- Intel® CoreTM i5-6200U Processor, 2 core processor
+- Intel® CoreTM i7-8750H Processor, 6 cores